-Quacquarelli Symonds, a reference among higher education international rankings, issued its 2022 ranking of the best Business Masters on Thursday September 09th last. emlyon business school performed strongly in several items of such global scale and consolidated its 4th rank among the best French business schools along HEC, ESSEC and ESCP.
+Quacquarelli Symonds, a reference among higher education international rankings, issued its 2022 ranking of the best Business Masters on Thursday, September 9th of 2021. emlyon business school performed strongly in several items of such global scale and consolidated its 4th rank among the best French business schools along HEC, ESSEC and ESCP.

 • 4th of the French Masters in Management